 Remove any potential bubbles generated during the addition of the mounting media and prevent the generation of new bubbles during the placement of the coverslip.

 NOTE: Aspirate with a pipette any bubble generated during the addition of the mounting media.
-To prevent air bubbles from being trapped under the cover slip, place an edge of the coverslip close to the sample, and carefully and slowly lower the coverslip over the tissue using forceps or a pipette tip.
+To prevent air bubbles from being trapped under the coverslip, place an edge of the coverslip close to the sample and carefully and slowly lower the coverslip over the tissue using forceps or a pipette tip.

 Cover the tissue in mounting media with a glass coverslip (Figure 2H).